joyent/triton-kbmapi/docs/index.md

 * `new`: This state describes the raw parameters for the recovery configuration (mostly `template`) before the HTTP request to create the recovery configuration record in KBMAPI has been made.
 * `created`: Once the recovery configuration has been created into KBMAPI through the HTTP request to `POST /recovery_configurations`.
 The recovery configuration now has a unique `uuid`, the attribute `created` has been added and, additionally, the process to stage this configuration through all the Compute Nodes using EDAR has been automatically started.
 (TBD: Shall this really be automatic or should we make it require a explicit HTTP request, just in case we want to just stage + activate on a single CN for testing before we proceed with every CN?)
 * `staged`: The recovery configuration has been spread across all the CNs using EDAR (or at least to all the CNs using EDAR available at the moment we made the previous HTTP request).
 Confirmation has been received by KBMAPI that the _"staging"_ process has been finished.
 * `active`: The request to activate the configuation across all the CNs where it has been previously staged has been sent to KBMAPI.
-The transtion from `staged` to `active` will take some time.
+The transition from `staged` to `active` will take some time.
 We need to keep track of the transition until it finishes.
 * `expired`: When a given recovery configuration has been replaced by some other and we no longer care about it being deployed across the different CNs using EDAR.
 This stage change for recovery configurations is a side effect of another configuration transitioning to `active`.